✓ Updated February 2026

 Resort Shuttles and Transfers

-Many resorts, especially those in popular areas like Denarau or the Coral Coast, offer dedicated shuttle services or can arrange private transfers from the airport or ferry terminals.
+Many resorts, particularly those on the Coral Coast or Denarau, offer dedicated shuttle services or can arrange transfers from the airport or ferry terminals.
+This is often the most convenient option if you're staying at a larger resort.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.